PolarGoose/BluetoothDevicePairing/README.md

 ```
 BluetoothDevicePairing.exe discover
 ```
-* Pair a device using its Mac address:
+* Pair a device using its MAC address:
 ```
 BluetoothDevicePairing.exe pair-by-mac --mac 12:34:56:78:9A:BC --type Bluetooth
 ```